iamprakkie/mysql-auto-benchmarking/README.md

     # python autobench-sysbench.py [basic-env-config.yaml] # optionally specify config file name.
 By default, it picks up env-config.yaml
     ```

+1. Download autobench results using below mentioned command:
+    ```bash
+    python download-artifacts.py
+    ```
+    This script will download contents of all buckets that start with `autobech` and ends with `-artifacts`.
+All contents will be downloaded into directory named `autobench_results`.

 ## Clean up

 Cleanup all environments using below mentioned commands:

     ```bash
     python cleanup-env.py
     # python cleanup-env.py [basic-env-config.yaml] # optionally specify config file name.
 By default, it picks up env-config.yaml